fjwillemsen/NativeOverleaf/README.md

 - Notice on notifications: For notifications to work, the app must be allowed to by your system.
 You will only receive notifications for projects that are opened in the background, so you will not get notifications while working in a project. **Important**: to get notifications for chats, the chat window must have been opened at least once after loading a project (you can close it again).
 This is a limitation of the way we listen for new chat messages.
 If someone has a better idea, please get in touch.

 ## How it works
 Using [nativefier](https://github.com/nativefier/nativefier), the Overleaf website is wrapped as an Electron app and injected with JavaScript.
-While this is not optimally efficient and we may switch to a more efficient framework in the future, it does allow combining the webapp with native feature with a large number of supported platforms.
+While this is not optimally efficient and we may switch to a more efficient framework in the future, it does allow combining the webapp with native feature with a large number of supported platforms. <!-- may switch to [Multi](https://github.com/kofigumbs/multi#purchasing) in the future -->

 ## Download binary
 If there is interest in this project, I will add it to Homebrew for easy updates.